The Center for Gifted Studies

 Educators of gifted and talented students require professional learning opportunities to best support students.
 We offer Advanced Placement trainings as well as day workshops discussion differentiation, social/emotional needs, twice-exceptional students, among others.
 Learn more about our educator offerings.

-Parents are vital to best providing for gifted children.
-Our opportunities allow parents to learn best practices for social/emotional development, strategies for working with twice-exceptional students, and more.
-Learn more about our offerings for parents.
+families are vital to best providing for gifted children.
+Our opportunities allow families to learn best practices for social/emotional development, strategies for working with twice-exceptional students, and more.
+Learn more about our offerings for families.

 Talent Identification Program of Kentucky